J-Tech-Japan/ResultBoxes/README.md

 in languages that support functional programming concepts, like F#, Haskell, and others.
 The analogy of a railway is used to describe the flow of data through a series of functions, similar to how a train travels along tracks.

-SingleValueResults supports ROP by providing chain method to connect functions and simply write error handling code.
+ResultBoxs supports ROP by providing chain method to connect functions and simply write error handling code.

 ![Simple ROP](./docs/images/SimpleRop.png)